Venezuelan government and opposition talks open in Mexico City | Politics

 Venezuelan government and opposition talks open in Mexico City

+The job now is to find points of confluence to guarantee the future and the happiness of the people of Venezuela," Jorge Rodriguez, president of Venezuela's parliament, said at the beginning of the talks.
+The return to the negotiating table represents a turnaround for the opposition, which in the past accused Maduro of using dialogue to buy time and defuse international pressure.

-Representatives of the Venezuelan government and the opposition began a round of talks on Friday in Mexico City with the aim of overcoming Venezuela's acute political and economic crisis.
-Unlike previous negotiation efforts, the talks will include more than a dozen countries, among them the Netherlands, Russia, Bolivia, Turkey, and Norway, which will act as the facilitator.
+Representatives of the Venezuelan government and the opposition began a round of talks on Friday in Mexico City aimed at overcoming Venezuela's acute political and economic crisis, which has caused millions to flee the Latin American nation.
+Unlike previous negotiation efforts, the talks will include more than a dozen countries, among them the Netherlands, Russia, Bolivia, Turkey and Norway, which will act as the facilitator.

-Representatives of the Venezuelan government and the opposition began a round of talks on Friday in Mexico City with the aim of overcoming Venezuela's acute political and economic crisis.

-Unlike previous negotiation efforts, the talks will include more than a dozen countries, among them the Netherlands, Russia, Bolivia, Turkey, and Norway, which will act as the facilitator.
-"We are sure that under the auspices of peace we will build an agreement for Venezuelan women and men, for peaceful coexistence (...) to look, as we should all look, to the future," Jorge Rodríguez, president of the Venezuelan parliament, said before the talks, which will last until Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)